-Sending mail from a printer, scanner or app
+Google Apps SMTP settings to send mail from a printer, scanner, or app

 You can set up your on-premises multifunction printer, scanner, fax, or application to send email through Google Apps.
 The three available options are: SMTP relay service, Gmail SMTP server and Restricted Gmail SMTP server.

 For details about configuring your device or application to send SMTP messages, refer to its documentation.
 Google Support cannot assist with the configuration settings.

 - SMTP relay service - used to send mail from your organization by authenticating with the IP address(s).
 You can send messages to anyone inside or outside of your domain.

 - Gmail SMTP server - requires authentication with your Gmail/Google Apps account and password.
 Messages can be sent to anyone inside or outside of your domain.

 - Restricted Gmail SMTP server - does not require authentication, and you will be restricted to send messages to Gmail or Google Apps users only.

 The table below will help you decide which one of these options will best meet your needs: